 Welcome to Depot!

-Depot is a hosted Docker build service — container builds are sent to a fast builder instance, with a persistent cache.
+Depot is a remote container build service that makes image builds up to 20x faster than building Docker images inside generic CI providers (with some projects showing even faster speedups).
+Docker image builds get sent to a fast builder instance with a persistent cache.
 The resulting image can then be downloaded locally or pushed to a registry.
 Adopting Depot is easy, as the Depot CLI

 depot build command accepts the same arguments as

-Best of all, Depot's build infrastructure requires zero configuration on your part, everything just works, including build cache!
-You can think of Depot as a specialized CI service, focusing on Docker containers.
+Best of all, Depot's build infrastructure requires zero configuration on your part; everything just works, including the build cache!
+You can think of Depot as a specialized CI service focusing on Docker containers.

 Take a look at the quickstart to get started.

-First, you will create a project, underneath an organization.
+First, you will create a project underneath an organization.
 Projects usually represent a single application, repository, or Dockerfile.
-Once you've created your project, you can use the
+Once you've made your project, you can leverage Depot builders from your local machine or an existing CI workflow in two ways:

-depot build command, either from your local machine or from an existing CI workflow, to execute the container build remotely using your project's builder instance.
+depot buildcommand from your local machine or an existing CI workflow to execute the container build

-Builder instances are equipped with 4 CPUs, 8GB of memory, and 50GB of SSD disk.
-They run the latest version of BuildKit, the advanced build engine that backs Docker.
-Our CLI in turn can remotely connect to that instance of BuildKit to execute the build.
+Builder instances come with 16 CPUs, 32GB of memory, and an SSD disk for layer caching (the default size is 50GB).
+In addition, they run the latest version of BuildKit, the advanced build engine that backs Docker.

-Once built, the image can be left in the build cache (the default), or alternatively can be downloaded to the local Docker daemon with
+Once built, the image can be left in the build cache (the default) or downloaded to the local Docker daemon with

 --push is specified, the image is pushed to the registry directly from the remote builder via high-speed network links and does not use your local network connection.
 Example: